Fluoroscopy of central venous catheters

 - The tip of high-flow tunneled hemodialysis catheters should be within the right upper atrium.

 A definite fibrin sheath is visualized as contrast flowing backwards around the catheter, looking like a thickening of the distal part, before exiting at a more proximal part of the catheter.
+Preferably note the distance between the catheter tip and the exiting point, and whether it is in a different vein (such as the brachiocephalic vein).

 - Position of the catheter tip in relation to the central veins (for example, in the inferior part of the superior vena cava)

 - Presence or absence of fibrin sheath.
 The pattern of the outflow may be described.
+In case of a fibrin sheath, preferably report the distance between the tip and the point of contrast exit, and whether it occurs in a different vein.

 Optionally, if tested or measured: